MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-sql-server.md

 ### Loading Your Data into the Teradata Database

 You can use the ‘fastload’ Teradata command to load the data sets into your data base.
 You can find sample scripts for doing this in Appendix I, and [online](http://go.microsoft.com/fwlink/?LinkID=698896&clcid=0x409) with the sample data files.
-You will need to edit the sample scripts to provide appropriate logon information for your site.
+You need to edit the sample scripts to provide appropriate logon information for your site.
 Check with your system administrator to see of the data has already been loaded into your database.
 You will also see an example later in this guide of loading data into your Teradata data base from R using the *rxDataStep* function.

 ## Using a Teradata Data Source and ComputeContext

 The **RevoScaleR** package provides a framework for quickly writing start-to-finish, scalable R code for data analysis.
 Even if you are relatively new to R, you can get started with just a few basic functions.
-In this guide we’ll be focusing on analyzing data that is located in a **Teradata Database**.
+In this guide we are focusing on analyzing data that is located in a **Teradata Database**.
 The first step is to create a *data source* R object that contains information about the data that will be analyzed.

 ### Creating an RxTeradata Data Source

-To create a Teradata data source for use in RevoScaleR, you will need basic information about your database connection.
+To create a Teradata data source for use in RevoScaleR, you need basic information about your database connection.
 The connection string can contain information about your driver, your Teradata ID, your database name, your user ID, and your password.
 Modify the code below to specify the connection string appropriate to your setup:

 	tdConnString <- "DRIVER=Teradata;DBCNAME=machineNameOrIP;
 		DATABASE=RevoTestDB;UID=myUserID;PWD=myPassword;"